saylordotorg/course_comm101/Unit07.md

+---
+layout: default
+title: "COMM101: Public Speaking"
+course_description: "An examination of the elements and factors which result in an effective speech."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Supporting Ideas and Building Arguments** <span id="7"></span>
 **This unit covers topics which establish the substance of your speech.